AIAutomationCloudSoftware Development

 For teams that previously chose OpenAI because "it just works," Forge reduces that advantage.
 You still need engineers who can set up and maintain the infrastructure, but the baseline you're starting from is substantially higher than it was 18 months ago.

 The fine-tuning angle is also significant.
-Open models can be fine-tuned on proprietary data, which is something closed API providers cannot offer without data-sharing agreements that many companies are unwilling to sign.
+Open models can be fine-tuned on proprietary data — something closed API providers cannot offer without data-sharing agreements that many companies are unwilling to sign.
 For industries with strict data governance — finance, healthcare, legal — this alone can be a deciding factor.
+If you're building custom automation pipelines on sensitive internal data, open model fine-tuning is often the only viable path.

 The Practical Integration Challenges